Schadenfreude: Related emotions or concepts

-Permutations of the concept of pleasure at another's unhappiness are: pleasure at another's happiness, displeasure at another's happiness, and displeasure at another's unhappiness.
-Words for these concepts are sometimes cited as antonyms to schadenfreude, as each is the opposite in some way.

-There is no common English term for pleasure at another's happiness (i.e; vicarious joy), though terms like 'celebrate', 'cheer', 'congratulate', 'applaud', 'rejoice' or 'kudos' often describe a shared or reciprocal form of pleasure.
+There is no common English term for pleasure at another's happiness (i.e.; vicarious joy), though terms like 'celebrate', 'cheer', 'congratulate', 'applaud', 'rejoice' or 'kudos' often describe a shared or reciprocal form of pleasure.
 The pseudo-German coinage freudenfreude is occasionally used in English.
-Writers on Buddhism speak of mudita and polyamorists speak of compersion.
 The Hebrew slang term firgun refers to happiness at another's accomplishment.

 Displeasure at another's happiness is involved in envy, and perhaps in jealousy.
-The coinage "freudenschade" similarly means sorrow at another's success.
+The pseudo-German coinage "freudenschade" similarly means sorrow at another's success.
+The correct form would be Freudenschaden, since the pseudo-German coinage incorrectly assumes the n in Schadenfreude to be an interfix and the adjective schade ("unfortunate") a noun.

 Displeasure at another's good fortune is Gluckschmerz, a pseudo-German word coined in 1985 as a joke by the pseudonymous Wanda Tinasky; the correct German form would be Glücksschmerz.
 It has since been used in academic contexts.

 Displeasure at another's unhappiness is sympathy, pity, or compassion.

 Sadism gives pleasure through the infliction of pain, whereas schadenfreude is pleasure on observing misfortune and in particular, the fact that the other somehow deserved the misfortune.